Skip to content

 sudo curl -fsSL https://tailscale.com/install.sh | sh

-The following command starts and enables the tailscale service and tells it to accept the routes advertised by my docker container for my internal resources.
+The following command starts and enables the tailscale service and tells it to accept the routes advertised by my firewall for my internal resources.

 sudo tailscale up --accept-routes